|No 810 Trolley (Circa 1910-12)|

 Here's the underside of the above 810 trolley.
 Note the lack of any pickup for third rail power

 This is actually the trailer for a 810, it is identical except it has no motor.
-The catalog number for this trolley was a No. 805, contrary to popular belief these trailers never came with the trolleys with the overhead poles.
-The trailers were first cataloged in 1912.
-The overhead pole trolleys were made in 1910 and 1911.
+The catalog number for this trolley was a No. 805, contrary to popular belief these trailers never came with the trolleys with the overhead poles, although it was first cataloged in 1911, the last year the trolley with the overhead was cataloged.

 Motorized 810 with litho frame, 6 spoke cast iron wheels and litho interior.